Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

 When experimentalists utilize {\sf IQP} for the purpose of verification of quantum benefits in malicious experimental setups, they should avoid the {\sf IQP} circuits of these classically simulatable classes, since a malicious experimental device can cheat experimentalists by a classical sampling instead of implementing the {\sf IQP} circuits.
-In most cases, however, experimental setups are well organized and not so malicious, and hence it might be possible to use these classically simulatable classes as an efficient benchmark of {\sf IQP}.
+In most cases, however, experimental setups are well organized and not so malicious.
+Thus it might be possible to use these classically simulatable classes combined with any physically relevant assumption as an efficient benchmark of commuting quantum circuits, since the ideal output distribution can be efficiently calculated.
+Since planar commuting circuits can generate an interesting class of entangled states called weighted graph states~\cite{GraphState}, the constructed efficient classical simulation would be useful for an experimental verification of the weighted graph states.

 In the above classically simulatable class, the probability distribution is given by the determinant, i.e., square of the Pfaffian, of a complex matrix.
 This result contrasts with {\sf B{ OSON}S{ AMPLING}} related with the permanent of a complex matrix.
 The exact solvability with the determinant (Pfaffian) naturally reminds us free-fermionic models, which have been also studied in standard quantum computation as match gates~\cite{matchgates0,matchgates1,matchgates2,matchgates3,matchgates4}.
 Since a determinant can be mapped into a probability amplitude of a free-fermionic system, the classically simulatable class of {\sf IQP} can be regarded as {\sf F{ ERMION}S{ AMPLING}} discussed in Ref.~\cite{Aaronson13}.
 This suggests that the sampling problems in physics can be classified in a unified way as sampling problems of elementary particles.